Home » Blog » Where Should You Not Use Laminate Flooring?

 Consider laminate flooring carefully before choosing it for your laundry room, as the high moisture levels in this area can lead to significant damage over time.
 Laundry rooms are prone to moisture due to the frequent exposure to water and humidity, making them unsuitable for laminate flooring.

-See also The Drawbacks of Waterproof Laminate Flooring
+See also Step-by-Step Guide to Installing Laminate Flooring

 The moisture in laundry rooms can cause laminate flooring to warp, swell, or even separate at the joints.
 The core of laminate flooring is particularly vulnerable to damage from the humidity and moisture present in these areas.
 Over time, this can lead to issues such as buckling or cupping of the laminate planks.